Article first published June 2017, updated November 2019

 - Where does our most profitable segment live?

 You can see your most basic metrics from your standard email marketing provider.
 All of them have an analytics feature which allows you to see metrics, such as open rates and CTR.
 If you want to dig deeper and see how email affects your overall website, you’ll have to go to your analytics tool, which usually is Google Analytics.
 Finally, you can get the whole picture, including the whys from the experience analysis, by using tools such as GetFeedback (for surveys), CrazyEgg (for heat maps), and UsabilityTools (for visual in-page analysis).

 So far, we’ve seen how to think analytically about your email marketing and how you can find the data you need to improve your campaigns.

 Now it’s time to consider four specific ways you can leverage data for your campaigns.

-Define and segment your audience
+Define and segment your audience.

-If you constantly receive irrelevant emails from companies about offers for which you have no interest, it’s likely then you haven’t been properly segmented.
+If you constantly receive irrelevant emails from companies about offers for which you have no interest, it’s likely that you haven’t been properly segmented.
 This is one of the most common mistakes companies make, both large and small.
 Despite the fact that segmented and targeted emails generate 58% of all revenue, 42% of marketers still choose not to send targeted email messages.